dialogicc/unity_ai-npc/README.md

    FileName = "/Users/USERNAME/miniforge3/envs/master/bin/python", // Path to the Conda environment's Python executable

 9. **Run Unity-Project:**
+   Open the Interactive_AI-folder in Unity.

+   You may have to install the correct editor suggested by Unity for the project.
+If you are using Windows, press 'Switch target', when opening the porject.

-   Open the Interactive_AI-folder in Unity and talk to the NPC by pressing 'e' to start and stop the audio-recording.
+   Talk to the NPC by pressing 'e' to start and stop the audio-recording.